grmlin/watched/README.md

 ## Important notes

+- **Only elements in the visual dom are affected.** Whenever an element or it's parent is removed from the dom, it will be removed from the live nodelist

 - **The dom mutation listener is debounced!** That's why massive changes to the dom will happen in batches, not individually, and take some time.
 (20ms at the moment)

 - **Always use the ` added`, `removed` and `changed` events!** The node lists are live and bound to changes in the dom, but never called synchronously after the dom changed (see debouncing above).